scaleoutsystems/fedn/docs/projects.rst

             command: python validate.py

 In this example, all entrypoints are python scripts (model.py, data.py, train.py and validate.py).
-They are executed by FEDn using the system default python interpreter 'python', in an environment with dependencies specified by "python_env.yaml".
+They are executed by Scaleout Edge using the system default python interpreter 'python', in an environment with dependencies specified by "python_env.yaml".
 Next, we look at the environment specification and each entry point in more detail.

 **Environment (python_env.yaml)**

-FEDn assumes that all entry points (build, startup, train, validate) are executable within the client's runtime environment.
+Scaleout Edge assumes that all entry points (build, startup, train, validate) are executable within the client's runtime environment.
 You have two main options to handle the environment:

-    1. Let FEDn create and initalize the environment automatically by specifying ``python_env``.
-FEDn will then create an isolated virtual environment and install the dependencies specified in ``python_env.yaml`` into it before starting up the client.
-FEDn currently supports Virtualenv environments, with packages on PyPI.
+    1. Let Scaleout Edge create and initalize the environment automatically by specifying ``python_env``.
+Scaleout Edge will then create an isolated virtual environment and install the dependencies specified in ``python_env.yaml`` into it before starting up the client.
+Scaleout Edge currently supports Virtualenv environments, with packages on PyPI.
     2. Manage the environment manually.
-Here you have several options, such as managing your own virtualenv, running in a Docker container, etc. Remove the ``python_env`` tag from ``fedn.yaml`` to handle the environment manually.
+Here you have several options, such as managing your own virtualenv, running in a Docker container, etc. Remove the ``python_env`` tag from ``scaleout.yaml`` to handle the environment manually.

 **build (optional):**

-This entry point is used for any kind of setup that **needs to be done to initialize FEDn prior to federated training**.
+This entry point is used for any kind of setup that **needs to be done to initialize Scaleout Edge prior to federated training**.
 This is the only entrypoint not used by the client during global training rounds - rather it is used by the project initator.
 Most often it is used to build the seed model.